bdemirpolat/kubecd/README.md

 if detect any changes in your specified k8s manifest directory, sends new manifests to kubernetes.

+# Development
+This part contains information about how to start develop kubecd.

 ### Specify database file
 ```
 export KUBECD_DBFILE="/Users/X/kubecd/kubecd.db"